 Prior to the real-time monitoring program, Tower’s approach to water management included using ENERGY STAR® Portfolio Manager® for benchmarking data, following guidelines such as LEED and green leasing, regular preventive maintenance, using a work ticket system for tenant requests, and repairing leaks upon detection.
 Aquicore’s monitoring system would allow Tower to take water management to the next level with daily reporting, 15-minute interval data, real-time alerts, advanced data analytics, setpoint modifications, internal water audits, and more.

-Through participation in the Better Buildings Challenge, Tower has committed to reduce water usage across its portfolio 20 percent by 2020 with a 2010 baseline.
+Through participation in the Better Buildings Challenge, Tower has committed to reduce water usage across its portfolio 20 percent by 2020 with a 2010 baseline, and successfully achieved that goal in 2018.
 To record usage and help set goals for the future, Tower benchmarked for water in ENERGY STAR® Portfolio Manager®.
 Several measures and building policies are in place to ensure The Tower Companies water reduction goal is reached:

 - LEED Guidelines: 90 percent of the Tower portfolio holds a LEED certification of either Gold or Platinum.
 In earning credits in the LEED Water Efficiency categories, the building teams use LEED requirements as key guidelines for indoor and outdoor water use reduction strategies.

 - Preventative Maintenance: As a part of each building’s preventative maintenance policies, the building teams inspect all currently-installed plumbing fixtures at least semi-annually and use an online work ticket system to track inspections and leaks detected.

 - Leak Repairs: The building team will repair leaks upon detection.
 The cleaning staff have also been trained to notify the building engineers of any equipment leaks.